 The majority of our skin flora is either not harmful, or offers a benefit to your skin.
 These can include boosting our skin’s immune system and protecting the skin and body from transient pathogenic organisms.
 Invisible to the naked eye, your skin microbiome is like a natural armour keeping you safe from:

 - UV damage

 - Premature ageing

 - Other irritations

-If your skin is out of balance, reactions can occur ~ leading to inflammation, acne, blemishes, and other irritations.
+If your skin microbiome is out of balance or damaged, reactions can occur ~ leading to inflammation, acne, blemishes, and other irritations.
 In this way, nurturing a balanced microbiome is a basic element of skin health ~ when your microbiome is healthy, your skin will be more resilient.

 A collection that is kind to skin

 Perhaps more than first meets the eye, our skin is intricately connected to our overall health.

 At ARgENTUM, we respect the interconnectedness of the skin microbiome and we’ve taken great care to formulate our silver skincare collection to positively affect it.
 All of our products are designed to support the skin’s ecosystem in a way that is kind to skin.

 Your skin is a part of you, and it deserves to be cared for with love.